Interactions Dashboard¶

 -

-Select the conversations, click Export, or click the Ellipsis (⋮) icon under Actions.
+Select the conversations, select Export, or select the ⋮ icon under Actions.

 -

-- The Download Events option will be unavailable for conversations over 30 days old.
+- The Download Events option are unavailable for conversations over 30 days old.

 - Events are recorded periodically, so the exported document may not always reflect the entire event history.
 For a comprehensive record, it is recommended to download the events once the conversation has ended.